hms-dbmi-cellenics/api/README.md

 During a deployment, API Github Actions workflow does the following:
 - It pushes new API images to ECR.
 - Adds API-specific configurations to the [nodejs Helm chart](https://github.com/hms-dbmi-cellenics/iac/tree/master/charts/nodejs), that is used for the deployment of the API.
-Pushes those API-specific configuration changes in [releases/](https://github.com/hms-dbmi-cellenics/iac/tree/master/releases) folder in iac, under the relevant environment.
+- Pushes the API-specific configuration changes into the [releases/](https://github.com/hms-dbmi-cellenics/iac/tree/master/releases) folder in iac, under the relevant environment.